A NSFW LONG-FORM PODCAST ABOUT

 3. It’s NSFW.
 While we take the history very seriously, we also know that learning is more effective when you’re having fun.
 Sometimes (okay, quite often) “having fun” for us translates as bad language and dirty jokes.
 Let’s face it – this history is violent and sexy.
 This is NOT a child-friendly show, nor is it safe for work.

-4. We sometimes CHARGE MONEY.
-We do this for a living and put a lot of time and effort into making our content.
-Our current series is free but to listen to the old series you need to become a subscriber, Feel free to listen to the free ones and then, if you like them, register to listen to the rest.
+4. We do this for a living and put a lot of time and effort into making our content.
+Our current series is free but to listen to the old series you need to BECOME A MEMBER.
+Feel free to listen to the free ones and then, if you like them, register to listen to the rest.

 And on to Caligula…